-In order to be eligible for an internship, students must have a minimum GPA of 2.5, have completed 70 credits overall with a minimum of 9 credits through SCPS.
+The School has a process for students to request internships, and facilitators in the discipline are needed to coordinate the student's work throughout the internship.
+To be eligible for an internship, students must have a minimum GPA of 2.5, have completed 70 credits overall with a minimum of 9 credits through SGPS.
 Any courses directly related to the area of the internship placement should be completed prior to the internship as well.
+To determine eligibility and procedures for earning internship credit, students should contact their academic advisor.

-For students who are currently employed, an internship must occur outside of the existing employment, although a learner may intern in a different position within the current place of employment.
+For students who are currently employed, an internship must occur outside of the existing employment, although a student may intern in a different position within the current place of employment.

 Students may request approval for up to six internship credits which are graded on a pass/fail basis.
-To be awarded academic credit, learners must intern a minimum of 40 hours per credit over the course of the term in which the internship is registered.
+To be awarded academic credit, students must intern a minimum of 40 hours per credit over the course of the term in which the internship is registered.
 A three-credit internship equates to a minimum of 120 hours of work; six credits equates to 240 hours.